kennetheversole/eversole.dev/content/about.md

 ### General Business

-It may be controversial and I am of the opinion, that in the last 10,000 years humans have not invented a more efficient and organizational system  to harness the capabilities of human progress that does not involve economics.
-Therefore to understand the human interaction part of huge complex systems one must be well versed in  *business*.
+I am of the opinion that in the last 10,000 years humans have not invented a more efficient system  to harnesses the capabilities of human progress that does not involve economics.
+Therefore to understand the human part of pragmatic deployment complex systems one must be well versed in  *business*.

 Here is a list of the various business related things I have done and am currently doing:

 * Arch Grants
 * Advised the technical direction and implementations for various startups in St. Louis, Missouri.